 Education and awareness-raising

 The Production Productivity Management Group’s Risk Management Team at Fuji Oil Holdings Inc. conducts risk management education and awareness-raising activities for our Group companies through regular visits, video conferences, etc. In this way, we firmly establish the risk management PDCA cycle and improve the quality of risk management at each Group company.
-With the spread of COVID-19 pandemic in FY2020, we conducted reviews together with each Group company to see whether the company’s response was adequate in terms of ensuring employee safety and business continuity.
-Based on the results, we formulated a BCP for infectious diseases.
-In addition, we provided training to newly posted overseas employees on the fundamentals of risk management and the risk management system of the Fuji Oil Group.
+In FY2021, we increased preparations for supply chain disruption risk at Group companies, created a response checklist to be used by our Emergency Headquarters during various types of potential crises, and reviewed the risk assessment methodology used in our annual risk assessment of Group companies.
+In addition, we provided training to employees newly posted to international assignments on the fundamentals of risk management and the risk management system of the Fuji Oil Group.
 This is done as part of their pre-assignment training.
 Through these activities, we strive to raise our employees’ risk awareness and their sensitivity to risks.